-2.3 Capitalization is also used after the colon in titles (i.e. for the beginning of subtitles):
+2.3 Capitalization is also used directly after the colon in titles (i.e., for the beginning of subtitles), both for the article title itself and for all items in the references:

 Clyne, Michael (ed.).
 1991.
 Pluricentric languages: Different norms in different nations.
 Berlin: Mouton de Gruyter.